maxpaik16/CS396-FinalProject/README.md

 ![Plot](best_fitnesses_fp.jpg)

-The following video gives a brief overview of the experimental setup, hypothesis, and results.
+The following video gives a brief overview of the experimental setup, hypothesis, and results: [link](https://youtu.be/zegg_ozNpFY)

-LINK TO VIDEO

-I have also included some B-roll to showcase other robots and behaviors that did not make it into the final video:
+I have also included some B-roll to showcase other robots and behaviors that did not make it into the final video at the following [link](https://youtu.be/A1Xx5S8H3nM)

-LINK TO BROLL

 # Future Work